kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

 - `GlobalVolumeListerPlugin` in `pkg/volume`, with reconstruction calling it for every plugin that implements it.
-- The CSI implementation of that interface, listing global mounts and excluding its own `volumeDevices` subtree.
+- The CSI implementation of that interface, listing the global mounts under each driver directory.
 Nothing is removed by the listing: a recovered volume is cleaned up by `UnmountDevice` like any other.
 - The global mount's `vol_data.json` carries `specVolID`, so a staged volume can be identified with no pod directory in hand.
 Written unconditionally, so a node with the gate off still produces files an enabled node can use.
 - `ConstructVolumeSpec` and `NewUnmounter` fall back to that file when the pod-local one cannot be loaded, refusing any global mount whose `specVolID` names a different volume.
+- Raw block volumes, listed from their own subtree and registered through the block mapper, with unit tests.
+The two layouts are read separately, so this can land after the filesystem path within alpha.
+- Node e2e tests for both recovery paths, written during alpha so that they are in CI before the gate goes beta.
 - All of it behind `CSIGlobalMountReconstruction`, default off, with unit tests in `pkg/volume/csi` and `pkg/kubelet/volumemanager` for both gate states.
 - KEP merged.

-Raw block volumes are excluded from alpha: `GlobalVolume` carries one path and no volume mode, and describing a block volume's staging, publish and device paths needs that field.

 #### Beta

-- Raw block volumes, which need a volume mode on `GlobalVolume` before their staging path can be described, with unit tests in `pkg/kubelet/volumemanager`.
+- Every path implemented and tested, raw block volumes included.
-- Node e2e test in CI for at least one release, covering both recovery paths.
+- The node e2e tests from alpha green in CI for at least one release, covering both recovery paths.
 - Metrics: a label on `reconstruct_volume_operations_total` distinguishing `pod-local` from `global-mount`, so operators can see recovery frequency.
 - One release cycle at alpha with no open bugs against either recovery path.